 Several hormonal and psychological reasons can lead to cryptic pregnancy.
 However, the psychological causes are lower than the hormonal.

 - Polycystic ovarian syndrome (PCOS): Small cysts form on the enlarged ovaries.
-Though not harmful or cancerous, they can cause hormonal imbalances in the body.
+Women may have irregular or prolonged cycles due to hormonal imbalance.

-- Recent pregnancy: Hormones may take time to get back to normal after your pregnancy.
+- Recent pregnancy: Hormones may take time to get back to normalcy after your pregnancy.
+Recent childbirth and lactation may cause amenorrheaiXAbsence of menstrual periods in a woman of reproductive age caused by hormonal imbalances, pregnancy, or certain medical conditions , and women might not know when they started ovulating again.
 If you are pregnant immediately, there would be hormonal imbalance causing a cryptic pregnancy.

-- Perimenopause is the time when the body starts showing up signs of progression to menopause.
-It can start as early as in the 30s, making the pregnancy go unidentified.
+- Perimenopause is the time when the body starts showing signs of menopause, such as irregular cycles.
+It can begin as early as in the 30s, making the pregnancy go unidentified.

 - High-stress levels can cause a cryptic pregnancy as they influence the hormones.